-The Title Insurance Team LLLP d/b/a TitleTeam is committed to safeguarding the non-public personal information (“NPI”) entrusted to us by our clients and the general public.
-We manage clients’ NPI in accordance with the rules set forth by the Federal Trade Commission, The Gramm-Leach Bliley Act and under the direction of the American Land Title Association Best Practices initiatives as well as through our own internal policies and procedures.
+TitleTeam is committed to safeguarding the non-public personal information (“NPI”) that is entrusted to us by our clients and consumers.
+We manage this data in accordance with the rules set forth by the Federal Trade Commission, The Gramm-Leach Bliley Act and under the direction of the American Land Title Association Best Practices initiatives.

-NPI includes information about an identifiable individual which is otherwise not available to the general public.
-This may include an individual’s name, home address and phone number, age, sex, marital or family status, social security number, financial information, account numbers, educational history and driver’s licenses.
+This may include information about an identifiable individual which is otherwise not available to the public.
+This may include an individual’s name, home address, phone number, age, sex, marital status, social security number, financial information, account numbers, educational history and driver’s licenses.

 - Social security numbers

 - Loan numbers